netskopeoss/NetskopeThreatLabsIOCs/NighSky/README.md

 # Night Sky
-Night Sky is a ransomware family [spotted](https://twitter.com/malwrhunterteam/status/1477381209147723788) in January 1st, 2022.
+Night Sky is a ransomware family spotted in January 1st, 2022.
 It appears to work in the RaaS (Ransomware-as-a-Service) model, such as other ransomware groups like REvil, LockBit, and Hive.
+[Details](https://www.netskope.com/blog/netskope-threat-coverage-night-sky).

 In this repository, you will find:

 ### IOCs
 * **README.md**: All IOCs from Night Sky samples analyzed by Netskope Threat Labs

+### Yara
 * **Win64_Ransomware_NightSky**: Yara rule to identify unpacked Night Sky ransomware

 ### Code